tesfayecf/nido/app/docs/architecture.md

 - live event monitoring under `/events`

 One important detail: the global `/runs` pages work with stored property snapshots, while property detail pages use `/properties/:propertyId/runs` to show scheduler attempt history.

+### Operators

+`features/operators` owns summary and queue-oriented workflows that cut across properties, runs, notifications, sources, and tags.

+- `DashboardPage` is the operator overview surface.
+- `TriageInboxPage` is the review queue.
+- `CommandPalette` exposes quick actions and is part of that same workflow cluster.

+### Analytics

+`features/analytics` owns aggregated views and chart logic.
+Keep chart-specific transformation helpers close to this feature unless another route genuinely reuses them.

+### Fields

+`features/fields` owns field definition management.
+Use it for schema-level field operations; use `features/properties` only when the workflow is about a specific property's extraction behavior.

+### Platform

+`features/platform` owns administrative and integration-oriented workflows that span alerting, source setup, notifications, platform settings, and summary views.
+Keep platform-wide coordination here rather than leaking it into operator or property features.

 ### Engagement